-Tutorial sessions will be provided by the TA in pre-recorded format for those that cannot attend on-campus tutorial sessions.
-The schedule of the pre-recorded tutorial sessions (i.e., the dates when pre-recorded files are posted on eClass) is identical to the schedule of the on-campus tutorials.
+The TA will provide tutorial sessions in a pre-recorded format.
+The schedule of the prerecorded tutorial sessions (i.e., the dates when pre-recorded files are posted on eClass) is identical to the schedule of the on-campus tutorials.
 Please see the tutorial schedule on the eClass website.
 Online students will also have access to on-campus tutorials if they can attend.